Sigmmma/c20/src/content/h3/h3-ek/h3-tool/readme.md

   - tool
   - lightmap
   - cli
+  - cmd
 thanks:
   Abstract Ingenuity: Documentation about verbs for compilation of animation data
+  odchylanie_uderzenia: Documenting some shader verbs camden.smallwood: Information on verbs and their function
 ---
 **H3-Tool** (**tool.exe**), is a [command-line](~) utility used to compile data into [tags](~intro#tags), and tags into [maps](~map).
 It was released as a part of the [Halo 3 Editing Kit](~h3-ek) by 343 Industries in 2021.